javaee/jms-spec/README.md

 ### Log an issue or comment on an existing issue

 If there's a feature, or other change to the specification, that you would like to see that isn't already mentioned in [JSR 368](https://jcp.org/en/jsr/detail?id=368), the [JMS planning long list](/jms-spec/pages/JMSLongList), or in the [JMS spec issue tracker](https://github.com/javaee/jms-spec/issues) then you are welcome to log a new issue.
 Pleased read  [More information about the issue tracker](/jms-spec/#issue-tracker).
 We'll then add it to the [JMS planning long list](/jms-spec/pages/JMSLongList) and make sure that it is considered by the new expert group.
-You're welcome to comment directly on existing JIRA issues
+You're welcome to comment directly on existing issues